West Nile Virus

 Drain

-- all standing water at least once a week - even small amounts of water can harbor hundreds of mosquito larvae.
+- all standing water from in and around the home at least once a week - even small amounts of water can harbor hundreds of mosquito larvae.

 Dusk and Dawn